Why Restful Self-Care Is So Important for Neurodivergent People

 Restful self-care is crucial for neurodivergent folk.

-For us, rest acts as a shield against the overstimulation of our everyday world.
+For us, rest is a shield against the overstimulation of our everyday world.

 Neurodivergent brains often process information differently.
-This can lead to:
+Such as:

 Plus sleep challenges are common for neurodivergents.